canmet-energy/btap_ml/_sources/usage/preprocessing.rst.txt

 .. note::

    Update the input parameters to point to the appropriate input files and ouput_path in minio.
 Only the filenames would need to be changed.
-Check **Usage** for full detail description of each parameter.
+Check :py:mod:`preprocessing` for full detail description of each parameter.

-The parameters to the above script are documented in the :py:mod:`preprocessing`.
+Aside from supporting optional different files for electricity and gas, if you have mutliple input files they need to be manually combined before passing them as input.
+If you only have a single input file, provide it as the value to ``--in_build_params``.

 What this does
 ^^^^^^^^^^^^^^